niess/pumas-luajit/docs/docs/api/coordinates/Coordinates.md

 The PUMAS library uses Cartesian coordinates for the simulation with a unique frame, refered to as the *simulation frame*.
 These coordinates are stored using a `double [3]` C array, see e.g. the *position* and *direction* attributes of a simulation [State](../physics/State.md#attributes).
-The `double [3]` array is the most basic representation of a point or vector using Cartesian coordinates.
+The `double [3]` array is a basic representation of a point or vector using Cartesian coordinates.
 Higher level representations are provided as [CartesianPoint](CartesianPoint.md) or [CartesianVector](CartesianVector.md).
 These representations make explicit the point or vector type of the represented object.
 In addition to the *x*, *y* and *z* attributes, these object also have a *frame* attribute specifying the reference frame used by the coordinates.
 The absence of reference frame (`nil`) indicates that the coordinates are expressed in the simulation frame.
 Reference frames as specified as [Transform](Transform.md) objects w.r.t. the simulation